 Attorney Brad Paladini has dedicated his practice to tax law.
 He represents clients in both federal and New Jersey state tax matters, working collaboratively with clients to help them solve their tax problems.
 His goal is to resolve issues quickly, so that his clients can move forward with their lives.

-Paladini Law believes offers consultations 7 days a week, by phone, Skype or in-person at our Morristown or Jersey City locations.
+Paladini Law believes offers consultations 7 days a week, by phone, Skype or in-person at our Morristown or Bergen County locations.
 Whether you are facing an audit or are overwhelmed with another tax issue, we are here to help.
 Contact us today at 201-381-4472 or reach out online to schedule a confidential consultation.